Divorce Attorney 101: Ever wondered what divorce lawyers do, and which steps to take to become a divorce lawyer?

 Why do people need divorce attorneys?

 When a marriage relationship breaks down, it can be a highly emotional and stressful time for both spouses.
-Even though it is possible for a person or couple to finalize divorce matters without the assistance of an attorney, it is usually not recommended.
+Even though it is possible for a person or couple to finalise divorce matters without the assistance of an attorney, it is usually not recommended.

 Divorce matters can be or become extremely complex, hence the need for a professional divorce attorney to ensure: